weakphish/dotfiles/README.md

 # dotfiles
 My dots.
+Run `link-mac.sh` to symlink the configuration to your system.

 **Current editor**: Neovim primarily, but sometimes dabbling in others like `helix`.
 I have a separate repository where I maintain my Neovim configuration, so that can be found on my GitHub profile.